 Tongan English Literacy Project: Peace Corps program focusing on early education in English literacy

 First generation college students are embarking on a path to success for both themselves and their families.
 If you need resources to help guide you through the first-time collegiate experience, there are online resources that can be helpful, including:

 I'm First: An online blog and forum for first gen students to connect and support one another.

 First Gen Fellows: An educational fellowship that provides practical training via 10-week summer job opportunities.

 While some students may have trouble connecting directly with mentors, there are plenty of online resources available to get them started on their educational pursuits.
-When searching on Google for additional resources, some keywords that may be helpful include:
+When searching on Google pr other search engines for additional resources, some keywords that may be helpful include:

 - Online education options